 There are a number of assessment tools out there to help you look at your behaviors objectively and give you a better idea of whether or not you actually have a fentanyl addiction.

 You can, for instance, take a quick online addiction quiz to get a brief yet fairly accurate evaluation of your habits and behaviors.

 For an even more comprehensive assessment, have a look at the criteria for substance use disorders found in the Diagnostic and Statistical Manual of Mental Disorders as provided by NIDA.
 This goes into a bit more detail and is actually the same set of standards used by physicians and psychiatrists.

 Whatever method you choose, identifying the problem is the first step in solving it for good.

 Like many other opioids, detoxing from Duragesic, Subsys, and other fentanyl-based drugs can be an incredibly painful experience.
 There is a long list of uncomfortable symptoms of withdrawal (both physical and psychological), many of which tend to last for weeks at a time.

 In fact, many fentanyl abusers actually turn back to using simply for relief from these unbearable symptoms.
-This is one of the reasons why the opioid epidemic has gotten so bad: detoxing from such drugs can feel like you’re losing your mind.
+This is one of the reasons why the opioid epidemic has gotten so out of hand: detoxing from such drugs can feel like you’re losing your mind.